LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 possible to have them form a loop to send back information to a Block.
 This is especially useful for driving :ref:`Generator <crappy_docs/blocks:generator>` Blocks, as detailed in :ref:`a next section <tutorials/more_complexity:3. advanced generator condition>`.
-For now, let's look at the example script given in :ref:`the tutorial section dedicated to the Machine Block <tutorials/getting_started:2.f. the machine block>`.
-The :ref:`Fake Machine <crappy_docs/blocks:fake machine>` Actuator that is used takes its commands as a voltage, which is quite unsatisfying since the achieved speed will vary depending on the characteristics of the motor.
+For now, let's look at the example script given in the :ref:`actuator-control tutorial
+<tutorial-actuator-control>`.
+The :ref:`Fake Machine <crappy_docs/blocks:fake machine>` Actuator that is used
+takes its commands as a voltage, which is quite unsatisfying since the achieved speed will vary depending on the characteristics of the motor.
 Instead, it would be preferable to send speed commands, and to somehow have the motor adapt